symfony/symfony-docs/best_practices/introduction.rst

 This guide is **specially suited** for:

-* Websites and web applications developed with the full-stack Symfony framework.
+* Websites and web applications developed with the full-stack Symfony Framework.

 For other situations, this guide might be a good **starting point** that you can then **extend and fit to your specific needs**: